rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab03guide-cli.rst

   quit

 We’re going to use STORK to take a 3DSnapshot of our Cassandra cluster.
-Take a look at the px-snap.yaml file ``cat /tmp/px-snap.yaml`` and notice that we are going to force a ``nodetool flush`` command on each cluster member before we take the snapshot.
+Take a look at the px-snap.yaml file and notice that we are going to force a ``nodetool flush`` command on eachcluster member before we take the snapshot.
 As explained before, that will force all data to be written to disk in order to ensure consistency of the snapshot.
 We also defined the volume group name (cassandra_vg) so Portworx will synchronously quiesce I/O on all volumes before triggering their snapshots.

 .. code-block:: shell